 The film falls between either the lame and predictable or else a mawkish sentimentality.
 What makes the unfunny humour and one-gag set-up worse is Vin Diesel’s playing with a smirk throughout, indicating that he is not taking the show seriously.
 When even the star fails to suspend his disbelief, you wonder why we the audience should either.
 It is hard to take the villains seriously either – they are either stock bad guys or are played lunatically over the top like Brad Garrett’s bizarrely overwrought performance as the assistant principal.
 In fact, it is hard to believe the film’s set-up at times – like why someone would construct such a bizarre booby trap as the one at the end just to protect a single computer chip.

 Director Adam Shankman had previously made The Wedding Planner (2001) and A Walk to Remember (2001) and went onto the subsequent likes of Cheaper By the Dozen 2 (2005), Hairspray (2007) and Rock of Ages (2012).
-He returned to genre material with Bedtime Stories (2008) where Adam Sandler’s bedtime stories start to come true and also produced the ageswap fantasy 17 Again (2009).
+He returned to genre material with Bedtime Stories (2008) where Adam Sandler’s bedtime stories start to come true; Status Update (2018) about a magical social media app; What Men Want (2019) where a woman gets the ability to read men’s minds; while he also produced the ageswap fantasy 17 Again (2009).

 (Winner in this site’s Worst Films of 2005 list).